kelvinlegacy/mission23_wiki/Mission-23.md

 ## Mission 23 Objectives
 * Address diseases caused by viruses.
+     - Eliminate a memory in all human DNA.
+In both human males and females this is to address their "running configurations," however in males it's to address the issue for the next generation's "startup configuration."
+     - Single dose dietary supplement for about the cost of a gallon of milk.
 * Address conditions caused by bacterium.
+     - Human kidney "upgrade."
 * Address cancers.
+     - Correct a memory in all human DNA.
+In both human males and females this is to address their "running configurations," however in males it's to address the issue for the next generation (startup configuration).
+     - Lifestyle adjustments for less stressful lives.
 * Post-Massacre Mount Calvary Baptist Church
      - Safety & Security of all persons at the church.
      - Establishing a memorial foundation.
 * The Creator’s Points of Light Project
+     - To issue certificates of death for victims of the CIA whose death has not already been recorded.
 * Other objectives as defined by the Creator

 # The Great Storm
 At the present time, the Creator is storming mad because of the largest massacre in US history which is ongoing at Mount Calvary Baptist Church in Lexington, KY.
 You can read about the massacre [here](https://github.com/MCBCMF/MCBCMassacre#readme).

-The Creator has delayed the start of the mission and has begun what we are calling the #GreatStorm to address the massacre, the Central Intelligence Agency which conducted the massacre, and the federal government of the United States which has pressured law enforcement in the Commonwealth of Ketucky and turned a blind eye to the ongoing massacre.
+The Creator has delayed the start of the mission and has begun what we are calling the #GreatStorm to address the massacre, the Central Intelligence Agency which conducted the massacre, and the federal government of the United States which has pressured law enforcement in the Commonwealth of Kentucky and turned a blind eye to the ongoing massacre.

 Our mission will commence after the Creator [Rings The Bell](https://github.com/Mission23/Mission23/wiki/The-Ringing-Of-The-Bell) which may occur at any second after this posting.